-And so I breathe.
+When confused, I breathe.

-Once is a mistake, twice is a decision.
-If I use my voice to share that someone is hurting me and they do not immediately change their behaviour, it means they do not respect me.
-My feelings are not negotiable.
-This is a low vibrational friendship.
-Removing myself from these friendships is an act of self-care.
+If I use my voice to share that someone is hurting me and they do not immediately change their behaviour, it means they do not respect me or our relationship.
+Everyone is allowed to make a mistake.
+We are human.
+When mistakes continue, it’s no longer a mistake but now it’s a decision.
+Removing myself from these types of friendships is an act of self-care.

 I believe in magic.
 Every once in a while, I jump down a rabbit hole and cannot see the magic.
 When feeling overwhelmed, I try to control things within reach.
-It’s at this exact moment that I remind myself that the only thing I can control is my mind, my perspective, and how I choose to show up in life.
-Sometimes the simple fact that the Universe has something so much bigger in store for me is what helps me find the lesson and move through whatever sidestep has manifested.
+It’s at this exact moment, I remind myself the only thing I can control is my mind, my perspective, and how I choose to show up in life.
+Sometimes the simple fact the Universe has something so much bigger in store for me is what helps me find the lesson and move through whatever sidestep has manifested.
 Shifting from control my surroundings to control my perspective.
 A purified mind is the best-kept secret for self-care.

-Take what you like, leave the rest.
-This slogan has been a gamechanger.
+This slogan has been a game-changer.
 Shifting from solving everyone’s problems to only absorbing what is good for me.
 This felt extremely selfish at first but now it’s the norm.
-I often find myself telling others ‘that’s not my problem’.
+I often find myself asking others if they need to vent or if they are looking for advice.
+Being intentional with how I allow others to engage with me has been extremely powerful.
+Sometimes I need to say, ‘that’s not my problem’ or ‘I don’t have the capacity to support you right now.’
 Detaching with love is the ultimate form of self-care.